gabetucker2/gostack/README.md

 If you have any suggestions, questions, or comments you would like to make in respect to this project, please email `tucker.854@osu.edu`.
 I appreciate any feedback and will usually respond within 1-2 business days.

-Feel free to visit my personal pages at `https://gabetucker.com` or `https://www.linkedin.com/in/gabetucker2/`.
+Feel free to visit me at `https://www.linkedin.com/in/gabetucker2/`!

 [Return to Glossary](#glossary)